ucsb-cs16-m18/ucsb-cs16-m18.github.io/_lab/lab06.md

 ## Step 5: Turn in your code on Gradescope

 Submit all the .cpp and .h files to Lab06 assignment on Gradescope via your github repo.
 Then visit Gradescope and check that you have a correct score.
-If you are working with a partner, make sure both of you join a team on gradescope, otherwise only one of you will get credit for the lab
+If you are working with a partner, make sure both of you join a team on gradescope, otherwise only one of you will get credit for the lab.

 * You must check that you have followed these style guidelines: